OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

 	});
 }
 ```
-The code executed in `session.html` _< script >_ tag would also be the same.
+The code executed in `session.ejs` _< script >_ tag would also be the same.
 After the `Session.publish()` method has been succesful, both users will be seeing each other's video, as well as the username and the nickname below it.

 ---